ahsendoner/Exercise_Recognition/README.md

 ## Ethical Considerations

 1. **Biased Assessment**:
-   - Variability in labeling "good" and "bad" postures could lead to inconsistent feedback.
+   - Variability in labelling "good" and "bad" postures could lead to inconsistent feedback.
 2. **Over-Reliance on AI Feedback**:
    - Users might depend entirely on the model, ignoring pain or discomfort.